fdazen/fda-documentation/operation_reports.md

 - Choose your filters and click on the blue button _Run Report_:

 The report will offer you a daily breakdown of all reservations.

+##**Field Legend**

+**Name**: Guest name and last name.
+**Source/Market**: it shows the Source Category and the Market associated with the reservation listed.
+**Group Folio Number/Reservation Number**: Reservation and Group Reservation folio number.
+**Room Type/Room Number**: Room type and room number where reservation resides.
+**Check-in/Check-out Date**: Reservation arrival and departure date.
+**Adults/Children**: Number of adults and children as they appear in the reservation folio.
+**Folio Status**: It displays the status of the reservation.
+**Total Rent/Pay mth**: It shows the total lodging charges and the payment method used (if a deposit has been applied).
+**Deposit**: It shows the amount of deposit paid by the guest.
+**Balance**: It shows the remaining, actual balance for the guest.

-Note that you may export the report in many different formats: choose the right one by selecting it in the scroll down menu with the tag _Download Report As_:
+You may export the report in many different formats: choose the right one by selecting it in the scroll down menu with the tag _Download Report As_:

 ##**Departures Report (DEP)**

-- The Departures Report lists all departure rooms scheduled for a specified date.
-Can be sorted Alphabetically or by Room Number.
+The _Departures Report_ lists all of the reservation due to check-out for a particular date.
+It can be sorted alphabetically or by room number.
+This report will come useful to understand the volume of departures for a selected date or date range.

-- This report is on the PostgreSQL DB so accounts will not be added by default.
-Request "Advanced Reports" if access is necessary (will take some time to sync across)

 ##**Detailed Availability (DA)**

-- The Detailed Availability Report displays availability based on room types for a specified date range.
-The report can reflect either Availability or Occupancy.

-- This report is basically a display of the Tape Chart that shows either Occupancy or Availability and can be filtered by Room Type.

-- This report is on the PostgreSQL DB so accounts will not be added by default.
-Request "Advanced Reports" if access is necessary (will take some time to sync across)
+The _Detailed Availability Report_ shows information about availability based on room types.
+You can choose to display results according to Occupancy or Vacancy, thus making it easy to foresee when demand is increasing/decreasing.

 ##**Guest List (GL)**
 - Lists the guests who Arrived, Departed and/or were a Stayover for a specified date range.